 Thanks to partnerships and community support, we were able to hold the first community event in North Fort Collins:

 We are excited to announce that Bike Fort Collins has been awarded a Safe Routes to Parks Activating Communities Grant from the Safe Routes to School National Partnership.
 Between February and September 2019, Bike Fort Collins will work with community members of the Poudre Valley Mobile Home Park to develop action plans aimed at improving safe, equitable access to local parks in their community.
 The action plans are based on the Safe Routes to Parks Action Framework.
 The opportunity will leverage progress that has already been made through the current Active Living program.
 This is another exciting step in the direction of creating safer streets and a more connected network that supports active transportation.

 Examples of the goals that will be reached over the two years are as follows:

 - Park playground improvements

 - Family bike rides and other active events

 - Bilingual bicycling education and wayfinding guidance

 - Bike share station in local area and accessibility or use

 - Off-street connections to local parks.

-BFC will work to educate the community and train a coordinator that will continue the momentum of the project after the two years have come to an end.
+BFC will work with the community to build their capacity and will train a coordinator so they can continue the momentum of the project after the two years have come to an end.
 The idea is to create a sustainable program that is manageable for the residents without a large amount of outside influence.
 During the grant cycle, BFC will work closely with other groups and organization such as La Familia, Institute for the Built Environment, Larimer County, and the City of Fort Collins to accomplish their goals.
 As the Active Living program continues to grow, BFC will engage and inspire residents of Fort Collins to take on the responsibility to live a truly active lifestyle.